SebastiaanKlippert/go-wkhtmltopdf/README.md

 Note: You can also ignore the internal buffer and let wkhtmltopdf write directly to disk if required for large files.

-For us this is one of the easiest ways to genere PDF documents from Go(lang) and performance is very acceptable.
+For us this is one of the easiest ways to generate PDF documents from Go(lang) and performance is very acceptable.

 # Installation
 go get or use a Go dependency manager of your liking.